Bud Light Logo

 Bud Light Logo History

 The brand has existed since 1876.
-It has had many logos that combine a white and blue palette and a similar font.
-So the designers of the modern trademark just perfected the retro design.
+It has many logos that use a white-and-blue palette and a similar font.
+So, the designers of modern trademarks have just perfected the retro design.

 What is Bud Light?